vicotrbb/vicotrbb/README.md

 I am a Experienced Back-end Developer and Machine learning enthusiast 🧠 aiming to work with ML engineering and contribute to the development and growing of Artificial intelligence field, professional and academically.

- 🔭 I’m working on a personal Project **Youtube Video Analyzer - Sumideo**.
+ 🔭 I’m working on a personal open source Project **Texto lexical analysis - pylexitext**.

  🌱 I’m currently expanding my knowledge about Neural networks.